croessner/nauthilus-website/docs/configuration/configuration-file.md

 If Nauthilus has a protocol definition for a protocol, rules applied to that section are taken for password validation.

-You may add a **default** protocol to SQL and LDAP, which will be used for protocols without having their own section.
+You may add a **default** protocol to LDAP and Lua, which will be used for protocols without having their own section.
 If there is no default keyword, the backend will fail for unknown protocols.
-In case of using SQL and LDAP at the same time, there will be a chance that the other backend has information for the requested protocol.
+In case of using Lua and LDAP at the same time, there will be a chance that the other backend has information for the requested protocol.

 If all backends fail due to a missing definition, a temporary error is raised and the client can not authenticate.